jedp/lang-2d/README.md

 ## More to do?

+This was fun.

-There are probably plenty of other ways to make other optimizations, in addition to the ones suggested above, with further pre-processing passes.
+There are probably plenty of other ways to make other optimizations and elaborations, in addition to the ones suggested above.
+It would be interesting to explore what happens when robots don't only modify each other's data but mutate each other's source code directly.
+This would pose some very interesting challenges to a bytecode compiler!
+I'm going to take a break from this for now, though.
+Hopefully in the future we can play more with it.
-But I'm not going to try to figure them out right now because I think I'm done being nerd-sniped by this.

-For now.

 - Jed